omzkiii/Vehicle-Lead-Capture/README.md

 ```

 ## DID I JUST UPLOAD THE ENV FILE???
-I upload the env incase the docker is now available
+I upload the env incase the docker is not available